Working with ClientsDesign ResourcesWeb Design

 Can you give me an example of a customer-centric design?

 A great example of a customer-centric design process is Apple.
-They have designed products that are user-friendly and that are easy to use.
+They have designed products that are user-friendly and easy to use.
 They have also created aesthetically pleasing products.

 Is it possible to have a customer-centric design without knowing the customer?